 Several studies have examined how CBD affects subjective measures of sleep in humans.
-A 3-month study conducted on an outpatient psychiatric population indicated that CBD consistently lowered anxiety throughout the study, but that “sleep scores displayed no sustained improvements.”
+A 3-month study conducted on an outpatient psychiatric population indicated that “sleep scores displayed no sustained improvements.”

 A 2020 controlled clinical study assessed the acute pharmacodynamics (effect of a drug) of 100mg of CBD or CBD-dominant cannabis.
 They found that vapor inhalation of CBD-dominant cannabis increased subjective sleepiness.
 CBD alone did not have these same effects.
 The researchers hypothesize that effects of the CBD-dominant cannabis were due to trace amounts of THC.
 They state, “it is still unclear whether acute administration of this relatively low dose of THC alone is enough to produce sleepiness, or whether it has synergistic effects with CBD and other phytocannabinoids in the strain of CBD-dominant cannabis used in this study.”

 Despite the available evidence, many people swear that CBD oil is the secret to better sleep, so more research is needed before the effects of CBD on sleep can be definitively stated.